TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 See also [my reading list](/pages/reading-list) and [resources](/pages/resources)

-I'm uploading this review as I go along - hold on tight, there's many chapters:)

 # Who is it for?

 Well, I'd say it is for anyone involved in developing software, especially if you are